Gruber Program for Global Justice and Women’s Rights

 3. The Gruber Fellowships in Global Justice and Women's Rights

 The Gruber Fellowships in Global Justice and Women's Rights help foster international understanding and dialogue in the fields of global justice and women's rights.
 These post-graduate fellowships allow recent graduates (within three years) of Yale graduate and professional schools to spend a year working on issues of relevance to the fields of global justice and/or women's rights.
-DEADLINE: December 2, 2013, at 4 p.m.
+Applications for Gruber fellowships for the 2015-2016 year will be due in November 2014.
 FAQs and application details